Gavin-Persad/predictions/plan.md

     - add view table button to view season✅
     - create league table that pulls and sorts from player scores ( try to make this sortable by position, name, correct scores and points)✅

-13. Test scoring and table works
+13. Test scoring and table works✅

 14. Add in cup competitions, rules and format